adamsilver/adamsilver.io-jekyll/_posts/2014-09-17-misusing-the-select-control.md

 Unfortunately, when you remove the submit button, and change the native browser behaviour, it leads to an *unfriendly* human experience.

-If you want the conclusion without the *why*, here it is: **Every form must have a submit button, even if it only has a single control.** If you do want the *why*, keep reading.
+If you want the conclusion without the *why*, here it is: **every form must have a submit button, even if it only has a single control.**

+If you do want the *why*, keep reading.

-Select controls are meant to be used to to help users input data.
+Select controls are meant to be used to help users fill in data.
 They are *not* meant to be used for navigation; that's what links are for.

 People don't intuitively expect to navigate on selection.
 This is a *learned* behaviour and one that has become commonplace, due to the misuse of the select control.
 And now, others have and continue to adopt this anti-pattern to the detriment of their users.

 This is what the Web Content Accessibility Guidelines have to say on the matter: